yverdon/geocity/README.md

 ### Setup your Environment file

-Edit the variables in `.env` accordingly with your environment
+Edit the variables in `.env` according to your environment.

 Keep in mind that you are in a Docker environment.
-Thus you might need to set, on Linux environment something like
+Thus you might need to set, on Linux environment something like:

 ```
 PGHOST="172.17.0.1"
 ```

-So that the Django container can reach you Postgres on the host machine
+So that the Django container can reach your `postgres` user on the host machine.

 ## Production containers administrations